neos/neos-development-collection/Neos.Fusion.Afx/README.md

 The `@children`-attribute defined the property that is used to render the content/children of the current tag into.
 The default property name for the children is `content`.

-The `@key`-attribute can be used to define the property name of an item among its siblings.
-If no key is defined the index is used starting at 1.
+The `@key`-attribute can be used to define the property name of an item among its siblings if an array is rendered.
+If no `@key` is defined the index is used starting at 1.

 All other meta attributes are directly added to the generated prototype and can be used for @if or @process statements.